 Originally a farming community and suburb of the City of Springfield, the Town of Longmeadow was first settled in 1644, and officially incorporated in 1783.
 The town currently has a population of approximately 15,900 residents, 5900 residences and a land area covering approximately nine square miles (30 percent of which is conservation land).
-In 1920 the Longmeadow Police Department was commissioned in response to its growing population and increases in crime due, in part, to the trolley line traveling through town connecting Springfield, Massachusetts to Connecticut.
-Today, the department consists of 25 sworn full-time officers, one reserve officer and two special police officers.
+In 1920 the Longmeadow Police Department was commissioned in response to the growing population and the increases in crime due, in part, to the trolley line traveling through Longmeadow connecting Springfield to Connecticut.
+Today, the department consists of 26 sworn full-time officers, one reserve officer and three special police officers.
 We are supported by two civilian administrative personnel and one civilian animal enforcement officer.

-“Police protection is not only requested but, essential …. it has been amply demonstrated during this past year.” – Longmeadow Town Government, ca. 1919
+“Police protection is not only requested but, it is essential …. it has been amply demonstrated during this past year.” – Longmeadow Town Government, ca. 1920

 HISTORY OF THE LONGMEADOW POLICE DEPARTMENT AT-A-GLANCE